Maternal mortality in the United States: Other risk factors

 Some other risk factors include obesity, chronic high blood pressure, increased age, diabetes, cesarean delivery, and smoking.
 Attending less than 10 prenatal visits is also associated with a higher risk of maternal mortality.

 Researchers have found that another factor contributing to the elevated maternal mortality rates in the United States is the lack of attention given to black women during childbirth and the failure to recognize preexisting health conditions like diabetes and hypertension, which can cause preeclampsia and eclampsia.
 Despite the epidemic level of maternal mortality among black women, several states, like California, are working to lower the numbers.

 Even in cases where they had never before experienced chronic hypertension, Black women are more likely to pass away from hemorrhage, cardiomyopathy, and hypertensive diseases of pregnancy than Hispanic women are (Howell, 2018).
 A national study examined the death rates from pregnancy in white and black women.
 The study found that for five particular pregnancy problems, the death risk was 2.4 to 3.3 times higher among black women.
 Preeclampsia, placenta abruptio, placenta previa, and postpartum hemorrhage were among them (Howell, 2018).

 The Healthy People 2010 goal was to reduce the c-section rate to 15% for low-risk first-time mothers, but that goal was not met and the rate of c-sections has been on the rise since 1996 and reached an all-time high in 2009 at 32.9%.
 Excessive and non-medically necessary cesareans can lead to complications that contribute to maternal mortality.

-Geographic location has been found to be a contributing factor as well.
-Data has shown that rates of maternal mortality are higher in rural areas of the United States.
-In 2015, the rate of maternal mortality in rural areas was 29.4 per 100,000 live births as compared to 18.2 in metropolitan areas.